metno/Tuber/README.md

 optionally: bash run_tests.sh

 ### Configuring
-Tuber reads its setup from a configuration file in traditional 'ini-format'.
+Tuber reads its setup from a configuration file (default: `/etc/tuber.ini`) in traditional 'ini-format'.
 Where each endpoint is described in a separate section.

 A simple example is presented below.
 ```ini